colinjeanne/stop-lang/readme.md

 ### Equality
 Two STOP values are equal if they have the same type and the same value.
-Two lists are equal if they have the same length and if each element of one is equal to the corresponding element of the other.
+Two lists are equal if they have the same length and if each element of one is equal to the corresponding element of the other. `NAN` is unequal to everything, including itself.

 ## Commands